Animal husbandry in South Africa

 We promise to do everything in our power to continue offering the best protection for all animals – the stray cats and dogs, livestock such as donkeys, cattle, sheep and goats as well as wildlife like pangolins and sloths, elephants and bears.
 Please support our work https://welttierschutz.org/secure/spenden/emergency-fund/

-In cooperation with the oldest animal welfare organisation of South Africa, Cape of Good Hope SPCA, we offer workshops for farmers, which lay the foundations for preventing grievances and animal suffering effectively.
+Together with the oldest animal welfare organisation of South Africa, the Cape of Good Hope SPCA, we establish the necessary requirements so that grievances, and therefore the suffering of animals, can be prevented in a sustainable way.

-In South Africa, where poverty and unemployment are widely spread, many people put their hopes of a better life into agriculture.
-However, as the number of small farmers is growing, so is the suffering of animals.
-Many farmers are not familiar with the basic needs of their animals.
+In the Blue Downs in South Africa, where poverty and unemployment are common, many people set their hopes of a better life on animal husbandry.
+But because many small farmers are not familiar with the animals’ basic needs, the suffering of the latter increases.

 A successful concept